WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 extensive introduction to the show, *The Advocates: a retrospective on an important—and still relevant—innovation in public affairs television*, written for the WGBH Educational Foundation, and maintained on its Open Vault website.
-On this WGBH Open Vault website, you can see many episodes of *The Advocates* in their entirety, including a newly added episode in which Roger appeared as an advocate opposite William Kunstler on the subject of civil disobedience to the Vietnam War.
+On this GBH Open Vault website, you can see many episodes of *The Advocates* in their entirety, including a newly added episode in which Roger appeared as an advocate opposite William Kunstler on the subject of civil disobedience to the Vietnam War.
 This episode was shown by the *Program on Negotiation* at Harvard Law School at a special presentation on February 28, 2013, in preparation for a special Harvard Negotiation Law Review Symposium on Roger’s legacy held at Harvard Law School on March 1, 2013.
-The article for WGBH grew out of my introduction to that February 28th presentation.
-The article also includes references to clips from that and several other episodes, and also contains a list of some of *The Advocates* shows that were produced, besides those which have been made available on the WGBH Open Vault.
+The article for GBH grew out of my introduction to that February 28th presentation.
+The article also includes references to clips from that and several other episodes, and also contains a list of some of *The Advocates* shows that were produced, besides those which have been made available on the GBH Open Vault.
 While Professor Fisher is no longer with us, we can continue to learn from his example.

 ## author